HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/manage_collections.md

 6. Click **Add users and groups** to save changes.

-## Deleting a collection
+## Moving a collection to trash

-1. From the HCL Digital Experience 9.5 Digital Asset Management interface, click the **More actions** menu of a collection and click **Delete**.
+1. From the HCL Digital Experience 9.5 Digital Asset Management interface, click the **More actions** menu of a collection and click **Move to trash**.
 A message appears to confirm your action.
-Once a collection is deleted, you can no longer retrieve it, including the media assets, renditions, and versions you have used as your web content.
+Once a collection is moved to trash, all the corresponding subcollections,  media assets, renditions, and versions are moved to trash.
+Moving referenced items to the trash will render them unavailable in web content.
-3. Click **Delete collection** to delete the collection.
+3. Click **Move to trash** to move the collection to trash.

 ## Moving a collection